-Craving almond tofu this week, itching to make another Ginger & Scotch creation, and seeing the beautiful bowl of cherries in my mom’s kitchen all inspired me to come up with this recipe.
+Craving almond tofu this week, itching to make another Ginger & Scotch creation, and seeing this beautiful bowl of cherries in my mom’s kitchen all inspired me to come up with this recipe.

 Almond tofu is a one of those snacks I grew up eating .
 My mom and I would often make it from a pre-packaged mix.
 The idea that I could make it from scratch never crossed my mind until recently when a friend made some herself and shared a few spoonfuls with me.
 I didn’t get a chance to ask her for the recipe but the one I experimented with came out delicious and just the way I wanted it.